 We learned a lot from the expertise Howie shared on this webinar.
 Here are some of the key take-aways:

-- When dealing with terminations, it’s of course important to keep the organization’s interests and future success in mind, but it’s also very important to ensure the terminated employee leaves with dignity and respect
+- Termination meetings are emotional for everyone involved.
+They are difficult, but necessary.
+It’s important to keep the organization’s interests and future success in mind, but it’s also very important to ensure the terminated employee leaves with dignity and respect

 - Terminations can be with cause or without cause:

 - Without cause is the most common type of termination (and the focus of this webinar) and is legal in Canada as long as the employee is compensated appropriately.
 Reasons for without cause terminations can include downsizing, shortage of work, lack of ‘fit,’ etc.